7 Summer Programs for High School Students in New York (NYC)

 If you're a high schooler in NYC looking to explore a subject, learn a new skill, or get a head start on college applications, a summer program could be a great option.
 These pre-college programs let you dive deeper into subjects, gain practical skills, and experience college life.
 While some programs have costs, others are free or offer stipends.

 Participating in a summer program helps you expand your knowledge, build connections, and explore career paths.
-Competitive programs, which offer stipends or are linked to prestigious organizations, can also strengthen your college applications
+Competitive programs, which offer stipends or are linked to prestigious organizations, can also strengthen your college applications.
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

 In this blog, we cover 10 summer programs in New York City for high school students across fields like STEM, arts, business, and medicine—some of which are free or offer stipends.